Do you know the science-power behind simple exercise?

 It’s a sign of wisdom to avoid believing every thought that enters our mind.

-It’s a mark of emotional intelligence to avoid internalizing every feeling that enters our heart.
+It’s a mark of emotional intelligence to avoid accepting every feeling that enters our heart.

-Scientists who are right a lot listen a lot, and change their mind a lot.
+Scientists who are productive a lot listen a lot, and change their mind a lot.

 If we don’t change our mind frequently, we’re going to be wrong a lot.